ayonli/fron/README.md

 // {
 //   someData: Exception {
 //     code: 1001,
-//     message: "someting wen wrong"
+//     message: "something went wrong"
 //   }
 // }
 ```

-**NOTE:** `Exception({ code: 1001, message: "someting wen wrong" })` only
+**NOTE:** `Exception({ code: 1001, message: "something went wrong" })` only
 indicates type `Exception` contains data
-`{ code: 1001, message: "someting wen wrong" }`, it doesn't mean that the
+`{ code: 1001, message: "something went wrong" }`, it doesn't mean that the
 constructor takes the data as its argument.

-The third signature `FRON.register<T>(type: string, aliasOf: string)` allows you
+The third signature `FRON.register<T>(type: string, aliasOf: string)` allows
-assigning a new type as alias to an existing type, this is very useful when a
+user assigning a new type as alias to an existing type, this is very useful when
-different implementation uses a different name of type that based to that
+a different implementation uses a different name of type that based on that
 platform but can be handled with an existing approach.
 Typically, `Uint8Array`
 is considered as an alias of `Buffer` in NodeJS.